MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ### Option 3: VPC Sharing

-This is the simplest option and is not well known.[^996]
+This is a tempting, simple option, that is not well known.[^996]

 You can simply make a VPC in your networking account, and share private subnets to subaccounts.

+The problem with this approach, is that there will _still be an Internet Gateway in the VPC_, if you do not go with one of the other approaches.

+Being limited to private subnets helps with 2 problems:

+1. Engineers can launch EC2 instances and you won't have to worry about them implicitly getting a public IP address
+2. Engineers can create Internet-facing Load Balancers, as `CreateLoadBalancer` requires that a public subnet be provided

+An engineer can still make Internet-facing assets with e.g.

+- The `ec2:AssociatePublicIpAddress` condition key
+- Global Accelerator
+- Any future services that treat the presence of an IGW as a welcome mat

 TODO: Talk about the extra steps here..
-NACL / `ec2:AssociatePublicIpAddress` / Global Accelerator
+TODO

+Unfortunately, you cannot leverage a TODO

+You cannot create an Internet-facing asset in a private subnet, you can however setup `ec2:AssociatePublicIpAddress` / Global Accelerator.

 ![alt text](https://i.imgur.com/4OojfzP.png)

 [^996]: Shout out to [Aiden Steele](https://awsteele.com/blog/2022/01/02/shared-vpcs-are-underrated.html) and [Stephen Jones](https://sjramblings.io/unlock-the-hidden-power-of-vpc-sharing-in-aws) for writing their thoughts on VPC Sharing.

+#### Why a NACL Cannot Help

+A NACL is a stateless TODO

+The traditional TODO

 #### A Strategic Implication of VPC Sharing